jakeramaer/single-shot-human-reconstruction-2022/README.md

 - (nitty-gritty) ICON assumes weak perspective cameras, which makes it susceptible to failure when subjects are close to the lens / distorted.
 In a UFC ring subjects might get very close to cameras.
 ## Improvements Made
-The improvements that I mention in the limitations section are non-trivial, and require a whole rework of the model and / or the training data, which is beyond the scope of this exercise.

-For this technical question, I will instead focus on mesh post-processing to obtain a simplified mesh surface whilst preserving as much original detail as possible.
+I will focus on mesh post-processing to obtain a simplified mesh surface whilst preserving as much original detail as possible.
 This will help to lesten the memory footprint of the generated .obj models.
 I will use the [Fast Quadric Mesh Simplifier](https://github.com/sp4cerat/Fast-Quadric-Mesh-Simplification) implementation present in the [ONet codebase](https://github.com/autonomousvision/occupancy_networks).

 <p align="center">
     <img src="resources/eval-images/fqms/fqms.png" width="400" />